xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

   This article will highlight how ports are allocated to IFG/Slice/NPU for each Cisco 8000 line card and systems.
 ---
-{% include toc icon="table" title="Port Assignments on Cisco 8100/8200 and Cisco 8800 Platforms"%}
+{% include toc icon="table" title="Port Assignments on Cisco 8100/8200, Cisco 8600, and Cisco 8800 Platforms"%}

 ## Introduction